Subscribie/subscribie/README.md

 Then visit http://127.0.0.1:5000

-If you see `File doesn't exist` in the output, the you have probably forgotten to `cp .env.docker.example .env` to the project root directory.

 To go inside the container, you can do: `docker-compose exec web /bin/bash` from the project root directory.